- 2 tbsp linseeds

 Popular in both Italian and British cookery, sage has long, grey-green leaves with a slightly…

 Grown in temperate regions, apples are one of the most widely cultivated tree fruits.
 There are…

 Tip the nuts into the food processor and whizz until coarsely chopped.
 Sprinkle 3 tbsp of the nuts over a plate and set aside.
-Add the lentils, breadcrumbs, sage, apple, linseeds (and any liquid in the bowl), onion and plenty of seasoning to the processor.
+Add the lentils, breadcrumbs, sage, apple, soaked linseeds (plus any liquid in the bowl), chopped onions and plenty of seasoning to the processor.
 Pulse to blend the mixture until just combined – don’t chop too finely or the stuffing will lose its nice nutty texture.

-Line a baking tray with foil and grease with a little oil.
+Oil and line a baking tray with foil.
 Remove the blade from the processor and oil your hands.
 Scoop out walnut-sized chunks of stuffing, roll into balls, then roll on the plate of chopped nuts to coat.
 Place on the prepared baking tray.
-Can be covered with cling film and chilled for up to 2 days, or frozen for 2 months.
+Can be covered with cling film and chilled for up to two days or frozen for two months.